Accuracy International AWM: British Armed Forces

 The MOD claims a muzzle velocity of 936 m/s (3,071 ft/s) for the L115A3 (another folding stock variant next to the AWM-F).

-When the L115A3 Long Range Rifle was only six years into its life cycle the British Ministry of Defence (MOD) recognized the improved capabilities of the AX series rifles in regard to special forces use.
-The AX series new chassis system provided more flexibility to utilize (future) low light and day light aiming optics, laser designators, and other accessories without the need for custom made mounting interface kits.
+When the L115A3 Long Range Rifle was only six years into its life cycle the British Ministry of Defence (MOD) recognized the improved capabilities of the AX series rifles for special forces use.
+The AX series new chassis system provided more flexibility to utilize (future) low light and daylight aiming optics, laser designators, and other accessories without the need for custom-made mounting interface kits.
 The right folding AX series chassis system was also more compact in the folded configuration making it more portable and concealable, and featured a pistol grip.
-On request of the MOD Accuracy International explored the possibility of updating the L115A3 Long Range Rifle to the AX series chassis system, to produce a rifle that is a hybrid of AWM and AX features.
-The AX enhancements were well received by the MOD and British snipers, and an update programme was launched thus producing the L115A4.
+On the request of the MOD, Accuracy International explored the possibility of updating the L115A3 Long Range Rifle to the AX series chassis system, to produce a rifle that is a hybrid of AWM and AX features.
+The AX enhancements were well received by the MOD and British snipers, and an update programme was launched, producing the L115A4.
 The L115A4 can easily be mistaken for a new AX series rifle.
-The Schmidt & Bender 5-25×56 mm PM II LP/MILITARY MKII 5-25×56 as well as the suppressor, bipod and several other accessories from the L115A3 were reused in the L115A4 resulting in significant cost savings.
+The Schmidt & Bender 5-25×56 mm PM II LP/MILITARY MKII 5-25×56, as well as the suppressor, bipod and several other accessories from the L115A3, were reused in the L115A4, resulting in significant cost savings.
 Along with the rifle updates, the L115A4 includes a new deployment case, maintenance kit, and other accessories.

 Dutch Armed Forces

-The AWM-F commonly referred to as Geweer Lange Afstand (GLA) (Long Range Rifle) chambered in .338 Lapua Magnum has been introduced from 1996 by the Dutch Army's Korps Commandotroepen snipers and the AWM is used by all Schutter Lange Afstand (SLA) (Long Range Marksmen) of the 11 Luchtmobiele Brigade (airborne infantry), 13th Light Brigade (motorised infantry), 43rd Mechanized Brigade (mechanized infantry).
-In 2007 the snipers of the Netherlands Marine Corps also received this sniper rifle.
-The Dutch AWM-F rifles are outfitted with Schmidt & Bender 10×42 PM II and 3-12×50 PM II telescopic sights.
-The rifles are designated as Accuracy, antipersoneel scherpschuttersgeweer.338 (Accuracy anti personnel sniper rifle .338) and the Military of the Netherlands claim a maximum effective range of 1100 m for their AWM-F rifles and have used these rifles in Afghanistan with great success.
+The AWM-F commonly referred to as Geweer Lange Afstand (GLA) (Long Range Rifle) chambered in .338 Lapua Magnum was introduced from 1996 by the Dutch Army's Korps Commandotroepen snipers and the AWM is used by all Schutter Lange Afstand (SLA) (Long Range Marksmen) of the 11 Luchtmobiele Brigade (airborne infantry), 13th Light Brigade (motorised infantry), 43rd Mechanized Brigade (mechanized infantry).
+In 2007, the snipers of the Netherlands Marine Corps also received this sniper rifle.
+The Dutch AWM-F rifles are fitted with Schmidt & Bender 10×42 PM II and 3-12×50 PM II telescopic sights.
+The rifles are designated as Accuracy, antipersoneel scherpschuttersgeweer.338 (Accuracy anti personnel sniper rifle .338).
+The Military of the Netherlands claim a maximum effective range of 1100 m for their AWM-F rifles and have used these rifles in Afghanistan with great success.